cockroachdb/docs/v2.1/configure-replication-zones.md

 In CockroachDB, you use **replication zones** to control the number and location of replicas for specific sets of data, both when replicas are first added and when they are rebalanced to maintain cluster equilibrium.
 Initially, there are some special pre-configured replication zones for internal system data along with a default replication zone that applies to the rest of the cluster.
 You can adjust these pre-configured zones as well as add zones for individual databases, tables and secondary indexes, and rows ([enterprise-only](enterprise-licensing.html)) as needed.
 For example, you might use the default zone to replicate most data in a cluster normally within a single datacenter, while creating a specific zone to more highly replicate a certain database or table across multiple datacenters and geographies.

-This page explains how replication zones work and how to use the `cockroach zone` [command](cockroach-commands.html) to configure them.
+This page explains how replication zones work and how to use the [`CONFIGURE ZONE`](configure-zone.html) [statement](sql-statements.html).

 {{site.data.alerts.callout_info}}
-Currently, only the `root` user can configure replication zones.
+Currently, only members of the `admin` role can configure replication zones.
+By default, the `root` user belongs to the `admin` role.
 {{site.data.alerts.end}}

 ## Replication zone levels